Ada-Apprenticeships/DAT1-todo-app/README.md

 ### `db/setup.js`

 Your first task will be to create the tables `users` and `todos` for the todo application.
-You will need to edit the `createTables` function located in the `setup.js` file in the `db` directory.
+You will need to edit the `createTables` and `insertData` functions located in the `setup.js` file in the `db` directory.
 You can check this is working by running:

 ```terminal
   npm run setup:db
 ```

-This script will call the `createTables` function to create the tables in your development database and insert some sample data in to it.
+This script will call the `createTables` and `insertData` functions from `initialise.js` to setup your development database.

 ### `db/helpers.js`